-UNIQUE UNITS

-Each civilization possesses one or more "unique units."
+UNIQUE UNITS Each civilization possesses one or more "unique units."
 These units have an array of different effects, from extra combat strength to additional abilities.
 These units are only available in specific eras, and some unique units replace the standard units available to other civilizations.
 Some leader traits give additional unique units on top of a civilization's units.

-UNIQUE INFRASTRUCTURE

-All civilizations have their own unique infrastructure.
+UNIQUE INFRASTRUCTURE All civilizations have their own unique infrastructure.
 This can be in the form of a unique building, like the American Film Studio, a unique District, like the Brazilian Carnival, or even tile improvements, like the Egyptian Sphinx.
 Some of this unique infrastructure replaces the standard infrastructure in the game (The Carnival district, for example, replaces the Entertainment district), while other infrastructure is completely unique, like the Sphynx improvement.

-THE ADVISOR

-As the leader of a mighty civilization, you have an able Advisor at your side to provide guidance and advice.
+THE ADVISOR As the leader of a mighty civilization, you have an able Advisor at your side to provide guidance and advice.
 She will point out factors that she believes are important or that you might have forgotten.

-CONTACTING THE ADVISOR

-During play, the Advisor will appear in "popups" with advice, often providing links to other information that relates to the current topic.
-You can follow these links or dismiss the Advisor by pressing X button.
+CONTACTING THE ADVISOR During play, the Advisor will appear in "popups" with advice, often providing links to other information that relates to the current topic.
+You can follow these links or dismiss the Advisor by pressing "A" button or tapping the screen with three fingers.

 TURNING OFF THE ADVISOR

 You can determine how much assistance you get from the Advisor in the "Game Options" screen under the "Game" tab.
-You can set the advice level to "New to this platform", "New to Civilization", "New to Civilization VI" or "Disabled".
-"New to this platform" will give advice suited to a knowledgeable Civilization player who would like direction on how to play on PS4TM.
+You can set the advice level to "New to Nintendo Switch", "New to Civilization", "New to Civilization VI" or "Disabled".
+"New to Nintendo Switch" will give advice suited to a knowledgeable Civilization player who would like direction on how to play on Nintendo Switch.
 "New to Civilization" will give advice suited to a brand new player and explains all the basics of the game.
 With "New to Civilization VI", the Advisor assumes you have played a Civilization game before and tailors her advice to only highlight the new features that appear in this game.
 Choosing "Disabled" disables Advisor popups.

 THE INTERFACE

 THE MAIN SCREEN

 The Main Screen is where you will spend the bulk of your time.
 Here you move your units, engage in combat, and build cities.

 THE MAIN MAP

 The Main Map displays the "known world": the places you have explored, your cities, the terrain, resources and improvements within them, your units, and all neutral and foreign lands that are "visible" to you.

 NAVIGATING THE MAIN MAP

 There are a number of ways that you can change your point of view on the Main Map:

 PAN AND SELECT

-Use the left stick to move the selection highlight.
+Use the Left Stick to move the selection highlight.
 Use the right stick to pan around the main map.
-Press the right stick to bring the selection highlight to the area you are in.
+Press the Right Stick to bring the selection highlight to the area you are in.

 ZOOM IN AND OUT

-Use your L2 button and R2 button to zoom in and out.
+Use your "ZL" and "ZR" buttons to zoom in and out.

+RE-CENTER

+Tap on a City Banner to center your view.

 AUTO-CENTER UPON UNIT ACTIVATION

 When a unit becomes "active" during your turn, the Main Map automatically centers upon that unit.

-CONTROLS

-MENUS
+MINIMAP

+Tap on a space on the Mini Map to center the Main Map on that space.
+THE MINI MAP

+The Mini Map is a much smaller representation of the world, but gives a general overview of the explored world.
+As described above, you can re-center the Main Map by touching on a location on the Mini Map.
+CONTROLS Civilization VI is best played with the Joy-Con[TM] Controllers or Nintendo Switch Pro Controller but also maybe played by touch control.

+Gameplay Controls